 - Subfloor bearers and joists

 - Retaining walls

 A Few Termite Control Tips

 Keep all conducive conditions away from your property or at least as far as possible away from the structure.
-Moisture is possibly one of the worst conducive conditions to deal with when trying to achieve Termite Control, ensure your drainage is adequate and all over flow pipes like Hot Water System and Air conditioning over flows are directed well away from the property but ideally into a drain.
+Moisture is possibly one of the worst conducive conditions to deal with when trying to achieve Termite Control, ensure your drainage is adequate and Hot Water Systems and Air conditioning overflows are directed well away from the property, ideally into a drain.

 Learn more about Termite Control